aneno-m-e/project-ideas/README.md

 ## Kundalini yoga timer

 Select songs and how long each should play for so you can have a distraction free practice.

+## Tribute to House of Suns, by Alastair Reynold

+## Carbon footprint calculator